-The Board has established protocols that set out the procedures to be followed in the event of a takeover offer to assist directors and management with the response to unexpected takeover activity, including governance, conflict and communications protocols for takeover response.
+The Board has established protocols to be followed in the event of a takeover offer to assist directors and management with forming an appropriate response.
+The protocols include the establishment of a takeover committee, and rules relating to governance, conflicts and communications.